Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 Valuable contacts, be customers or powerful people, are power.

-Bel shares that in his former law firm lawyers were discouraged from answering “thank you” emails from customers.
+In Bel’s former law firm lawyers were discouraged from answering customers’ ‘thank you’ emails.

 Owners VS Employees